DanielNoah/Authenication_Flask_0.1/README.md

 -->
 ## About RepositoryTemplate
 <!--Wirte one paragraph of project description -->
-This project's purpose is to create a make Repository with a collection of default settings
+This project's purpose is to create a authentication feature on Flask framework using Bcrypt, JWT(JSON Web Tokens).

 ## Overview
 <!-- Write Overview about this project -->